-This course is a one-semester research project.
-Students will choose a research topic of choice, perform a literature review, perform scientific experiments, data analysis, and complete a research paper and presentation on the work.
+This course is a one-semester research project in biology.
+Students will design and implement a biology experiment, conduct data analysis, and disseminate this knowledge as a formal scientific report and an oral conference presentation.
 Prerequisite: 15 credits of relevant senior courses in Biology (BIO, BCH, ZOO)